annesjebamony/securities-lending-utilization-ml/README (2).md

-# 📊 Securities Lending Utilization Analysis
+# Securities Lending Utilization Analysis

 This project analyzes short lending utilization patterns using the **FIS Astec Analytics Short Lending Data (SLD)** feed from Nasdaq Data Link.
 It aims to uncover trends, identify anomalies, and predict future utilization behavior to support Securities-Based Lending (SBL) firms.

 ---

-## 🔍 Problem Statement

 The goal of this project is to analyze how the borrowing demand for securities fluctuates over time.
-We aim to predict utilization percentages and detect anomalies using data science and machine learning methods, helping SBL firms optimize lending strategies, assess market risk, and price loans more effectively.
+I aim to predict utilization percentages and detect anomalies using data science and machine learning methods, helping SBL firms optimize lending strategies, assess market risk, and price loans more effectively.

 ---

-## 📦 Dataset Description
+## Dataset Description

 - `FIS-U1.csv`: Utilization data (e.g., AAPL, ISIN, utilization percent, dates)
 - `FIS-R1.csv`: Rate data (loan rates per symbol, no date)